Letter of the Chairman of the Supervisory Board of mBank S.A. to the Shareholders

-The Management Board manages the Bank’s business, represents the Bank and defines the guidelines for the Bank’s operation, especially for the areas subject to risks, including the credit policy, the investment policy, the Bank’s assets and liabilities management policy, and the guarantee policy.
-The Management Board presents to the Supervisory Board on a regular basis comprehensive information on all significant aspects of the Bank’s operation and risks related to its operation as well as risk management methods.
+The Management Board manages the Bank’s business, represents the Bank and defines the guidelines for the Bank’s operations, especially for the areas subject to risks, including the credit policy, the investment policy, the Bank’s assets and liabilities management policy, and the guarantee policy.
+The Management Board presents to the Supervisory Board on a regular basis comprehensive information on all significant aspects of the Bank’s operations and related risks as well as risk management methods.

-The Management Board operates pursuant to its Rules approved by the Supervisory Board (available on the Bank’s website).
+The Management Board operates pursuant to its Rules approved by the Supervisory Board.
 The Rules determine among others the issues which require consideration of the Management Board as a collegial body and adoption of a resolution of the Management Board.

 Total remuneration of the Members of the Management Board includes a fixed and a variable part.